 As per the deal, Acronis assists Man City in managing and safeguarding their data, as well as providing metrics ranging from player performances to business operations.

 The two parties last renewed their partnership in August 2022.

 Co-headquartered across Seattle, Washington, and Provo, Utah, in the US, experience management (XM) company Qualtrics was announced as the club’s Official Experience Management Software Partner in October 2021.

 Apart from branding rights, the deal sees Man City employ Qualtrics’ XM software to listen to fan feedback so as to be able to enhance the experience for their fanbase both locally and globally.
 The deal also entails co-branded activations “across wider areas” of the club.

 The Los Angeles, California-headquartered tech-based natural wellness solutions provider signed a deal with CFG to become the Official Recovery Partner of Manchester City, Melbourne City, Sichuan Jiuniu and Mumbai City in February 2021.

 Apart from branding rights, the deal sees Therabody’s products made available across the aforementioned clubs’ training facilities to help the players with training optimisation, reducing injury risks and accelerated recovery.

-The New York-headquartered coworking spaces provider signed a deal with City Football Group in September 2021, becoming the Official Workplace Partner of Manchester City and an Official Partner of their sister club, New York City FC.
+The New York-headquartered coworking space provider signed a deal with CFG in September 2021, becoming the Official Workplace Partner of Manchester City FC and an Official Partner of their sister club, New York City FC.